Are you looking for an interesting or fun team to manage in Football Manager 2023?

 For every wealthy, state-backed club, where the biggest monetary challenge is how best to circumvent financial fair play rules, there’s another side teetering on the brink of ruin.
 The recent impact of a certain pandemic has made survival even more of a challenge

-When it comes to Football Manager though, every club going through adversity is a rebuild challenge waiting to be overcome.
-Here are some options if you think you’ve got the skills to excel on a shoe-string budget.
+When it comes to Football Manager, every club going through adversity is a rebuilding challenge waiting to be overcome.
+Here are some options if you think you’ve got the skills to excel on a shoestring budget.

-After a period of heavy spending, but ultimately failure to reach the Premier League, the club went through a protracted saga of attempted sales, before finally entering administration in September 2021.
+After a period of heavy spending, but ultimately failing to reach the Premier League, the club went through a protracted saga of attempted sales, before finally entering administration in September 2021.

 A popular save in last year’s game was to take on the challenge of avoiding relegation from the English Championship, despite a transfer embargo and a 12-point deduction before the season had even started.

 Well, in the real world, the club ultimately failed in their attempt at the challenge, seeing them relegated to League One.

 Now, a new challenge is born – to overcome their ongoing financial difficulties and return the club to the Championship.